lily-peng/DeepestFiles/README.md

 ## Upcoming Features ##

- * Allow adjustable number of results returned
- * Allow user to filter results by file extension
+ * Allow user to input what directory to search through
  * Allow user to choose certain folders (and their subfolders) to ignore